biniamf/firebase-checker/README.md

 # Firebase-checker

-This is an Android studio plugin that checks the security configuration of Firebase database in use for an app under development.
+This is an Android Studio plugin that checks the security configuration of Firebase database in use for an app under development.

 Currently it supports Java source codes